Harriet Powers: Pictorial Quilt 1898

 Panel 13 is the morality lesson and depicts two rich people who were given everlasting punishment for knowing nothing of God.
 The panel also shows a hog said to have walked from Georgia to Virginia.

 Provenance

-According to Cuthbert family history, Reverend Charles Cuthbert Hall was given the quilt in 1898 by a group of “faculty ladies” at Atlanta University.
+According to Cuthbert family history, Reverend Charles Cuthbert Hall was given the quilt in 1898 by a group of "faculty ladies" at Atlanta University.
 The Presbyterian minister had just been appointed as president of Union Seminary in New York.
+The quilt was created as a gesture of appreciation for Hall's contributions to Atlanta University, an institution established to educate African Americans.
+Hall treasured the quilt, displaying it prominently on a wall in his home, Synton House.
+Unlike traditional quilts made for everyday use, Pictorial Quilt II was designed solely for display, meant to be viewed from a single side.
 His son Reverend Basil Douglas Hall (1888 - 1979) inherited it about 1961.

 Collectors Maxim and Martha Karolik purchased the work in 1964, donating it to the Museum of Fine Arts, Boston, in a bequest.
 It is displayed there.